LuizArmesto/backbone.leaflet/README.md

 ## Backbone.Leaflet.PopupView

 Backbone View used to render the popup content.
-You can extend this view to create a more complex popup and use the `MapView` `popupView` option to set you custom view.
+You can extend this view to create a more complex popup and use the `MapView` `popupView` option to use your custom view.

 ## Contributing
 Indent your code with 2 spaces, strip trailing whitespace and take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using grunt.